KediDili/VanillaPlusProfessions/features.md

 ### Dazzle
 Chance for crystalariums to improve item quality by one.
 This affects minerals, and geodes if you have Synthesis talent.

+Note: As of 1.1.0, you can change it's chance through the CP pack's config.

 ### Straight Run
 Robin sells staircases for 2000g each.